-- 1. the centre generally contains/enables medium-high density development; - 2. the centre performs a sub-regional rather than local role; - 3. the centre supports high-quality public transport with high trip generation; - 4. the centre serves an important economic function; - 5. the centre has/enables an evening and night economy; - 6. the centre provides high quality, destination public spaces; - 7. the centre has a strong emphasis on employment; - 8. the change in the centre's role and function in the sub-regional hierarchy does not undermine the vitality and viability of existing centres and does not undermine the role of the Hamilton Central Business District as the primary commercial, civic and social centre of the Future Proof area; and - 9. the centre contributes to a well-functioning urban environment.
+- 1. the centre generally contains/enables medium-high density development; - 2. the centre performs a sub-regional rather than local role; - the centre supports active modes and high-quality public transport with high trip generation; - 4. the centre serves an important economic function; - 5. the centre has/enables an evening and night economy; - 6. the centre provides high quality, destination public spaces; - 7. the centre provides for employment in a broad range of commercial, community and recreational activities; - 8. the change in the centre's role and function in the sub-regional hierarchy does not undermine the vitality and viability of existing centres and does not undermine the role of the Hamilton Central Business District as the primary commercial, civic and social centre of the Future Proof area; and - 9. the centre contributes to a well-functioning urban environment.